Gil80/devops/README.md

-# DevOps-Exercises
+# DevOps work
-Some of my devops min-projects
+Some of my devops projects